HIV and Sexually Transmitted Diseases (STDs)

 Key Points

-- Sexually transmitted diseases (STDs) are infections that spread from person to person through sexual activity, including anal, vaginal, or oral sex.
+- Sexually transmitted diseases (STDs), also called sexually transmitted infections (STIs), are infections that spread from person to person through sexual activity, including anal, vaginal, or oral sex.

 - Having an STD can make it easier to get HIV.
 For example, an STD can cause a sore or a break in the skin, which can make it easier for HIV to enter the body.
 Having HIV and another STD may increase the risk of HIV transmission.